 Simply put, this is our flagship program and we’re incredibly honored to support the selected applicants throughout the year.

-Each sprint is 8 weeks long.
+This is not a quick and easy online program.
+We are dedicated to certifying exceptional arts integration specialists, and our program intensity reflects that.
+There are 4 sprints and each sprint is 8 weeks long.
 During those 8 weeks, we recommend that you commit to 10-15 hours per week to review the video-lessons, complete the assignments and work on your culminating sprint project.
+Think of each sprint like taking a master’s degree course.

 In between each sprint, you’ll have a 4-5 week rest period.
 Just like athletes need recovery time, so do you.
 We are serious about taking time off, so you won’t receive any emails or communications during that time.
 This is so you can recharge and spend time with family and friends.